StyraInc/awesome-opa/README.md

 ## Contributing

 Built a great OPA integration or wrote an interesting blog or article on the topic?
 Submit a PR!
+Please just make sure to include something that describes how the project uses OPA, or how OPA is otherwise related.

+## Community

+For questions, discussions and announcements related to Styra products, services and open source projects, please join the Styra community on [Slack](https://communityinviter.com/apps/styracommunity/signup)!